Monitoring and Alerts Configuration

-Monitor types
+Monitor Types

 Metric monitors allow you to create alerts when metric values meet certain conditions, for example:

-- All logs/errors with the certain
+- All logs/errors with a certain

 log_severity

-. - All logs/errors with the certain
+. - All logs/errors with a certain

 display_name